brennanlazzara/classdemo/README.md

-# classdemo this is my class website
+# classdemo Jon made this change